andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

 You may remove the files / folders marked with a '✓' as you wish.

+### Updating NPM Scripts

+- Open `package.json`:
+  - Add the `gatsby clean` script back in: `"clean": "gatsby clean"`
+  - Update the `dev` command to be: `"dev": "npm run clean && gatsby develop"`
-After that, let's do a quick restart/rebuild of the local server to make sure everything is still running ok: `rm -rf .cache public && npm run dev`
+  - Then run `npm run dev` to make sure everything is still running ok

-You should also add that command to your scripts in package.json, as it does come in handy: `"rebuild": "rm -rf .cache public && npm run dev"`

-As well as this one: `"troubleshoot": "rm -rf .cache node_modules public package-lock.json && npm i && npm run dev"`
+  - Add this utility script as well: `"troubleshoot": "rm -rf .cache node_modules public package-lock.json && npm i && npm run dev"`

-At this point, I personally encountered a git error along the lines of `Fatal unable to access, could not resolve host` when trying to commit changes.
-If this happens, it's likely a proxy issue.
+- At this point, I personally encountered a git error along the lines of `Fatal unable to access, could not resolve host` when trying to commit changes.
+  - If this happens, it's likely a proxy issue.
 Simply run this command and it should fix the problem:
     `git config --global --unset http.proxy && git config --global --unset https.proxy`

-## Starter Cleanup Pt.
-2 - Components & Pages
+### Components & Pages

 Somewhat frustratingly, the starter uses a mix of Classes and Functions for components & pages.
 Let's convert all the files using classes to use the function syntax.
 This makes it easier when we convert the files to TypeScript later on since everything is consistent.